CoNSoLe: Convex Neural Symbolic Learning: Convex Neural Symbolic Learning

 \subsection{\textsc{LoCaL} to Hierarchically Represent the Equations and Learn Symbol Coefficients}

 We utilize a neural network to represent the multi-input multi-output equations due to the efficiency \citep{pmlr-v80-sahoo18a}.
-We prove in Theorem \ref{theo:local_convexity} that under certain conditions, there are local regions in the loss surface with strict convexity.
+We prove in Theorem \ref{theo:local_convexity} that under mild conditions {and given correct structures of the NN}, there are local regions in the loss surface with strict convexity.
 Thus, we name our NN as Locally Convex Equation Learner (\textsc{LoCaL}).

-We assume the underlying equation $\boldsymbol{y}=g(\boldsymbol{x})$ follows compositionality and smoothness assumptions in \citep{udrescu2020ai}, which are often the case in physics and many other scientific applications.
-Then, we can build \textsc{LoCaL} that can be trained via input/output pairs $\{\boldsymbol{x}_i, \boldsymbol{y}_i\}_{i=1}^N$, where $\boldsymbol{x}_i\in\mathcal{X}$ and $\boldsymbol{y}_i\in\mathcal{Y}$ are the $i^{th}$ samples and $N$ is the number of data. $\mathcal{X}$ and $\mathcal{Y}$ are the input and output data spaces, respectively.
+{\textsc{LoCaL} should have the capacity to represent the true equation.} We assume the underlying equation $\boldsymbol{y}=g(\boldsymbol{x})$ follows compositionality and smoothness assumptions in \citep{udrescu2020ai}, which are often the case in physics and many other scientific applications.
+Then, we build \textsc{LoCaL} that can be trained via input/output pairs $\{\boldsymbol{x}_i, \boldsymbol{y}_i\}_{i=1}^N$, where $\boldsymbol{x}_i\in\mathcal{X}$ and $\boldsymbol{y}_i\in\mathcal{Y}$ are the $i^{th}$ samples and $N$ is the number of data. $\mathcal{X}$ and $\mathcal{Y}$ are the input and output data spaces, respectively.
 By the compositionality, we propose to hierarchically map $\boldsymbol{x}$ to $\boldsymbol{y}$ with correct symbols.
 Fig. \ref{fig:local} shows an example of the \textsc{LoCaL} structure.
 Specifically, each input entry first goes through the activation functions from a symbol library $\Phi$.
 For example, in Fig. \ref{fig:local}, we denote $\Phi=\{x,x^2,\cos(wx)\}$ to correspond with three neurons from top to bottom in the dotted black box, where $w$ is a learnable weight.
 As for weights of $x$ and $x^2$, they only need to appear in the later summation layer.
 Then, some activation outputs will be selected as multipliers for the multiplication.
 Subsequently, the multiplied outputs are selected and summed together.
 The repetition of symbolic activation, multiplication, and summation formulates final equations.
 For instance, the \textsc{LoCaL} structure in Fig. \ref{fig:local} can correctly represents $y_1$ and $y_2$ shown on the top right of Fig. \ref{fig:local}.